Deep Learning for Social Analytics

 Teaching

-Social analytics broadly refers to measuring, modeling, visualizing and interpreting interactions between actors (e.g. organizations, firms, employees, customers, users, scientists, citizens or politicians) and their connections with objects (e.g. topics, opinions, categories, concepts, products, or ideas).
-Data about these interactions and connections are available in ever greater detail and quantity from diverse digital sources, with social media platforms being just one of them.
+Social analytics broadly refers to measuring, modeling, visualizing, and interpreting interactions between actors (e.g. organizations, firms, employees, customers, users, scientists, citizens or politicians) and their connections with objects (e.g. topics, opinions, categories, concepts, products, or ideas).
+Data about these interactions and connections are available in ever greater detail and quantity from diverse digital sources — social media platforms being just one of them.

 The discourse and debates about current societal issues can be monitored from digitized news archives.
 Organizations speak about their positioning and partners via their websites.
 Firms solicit feedback from customers via online forums and track their interactions with products.
-In diverse fields such as sports, culture, and art, as well as science, technology, and software development, dedicated online communities or (user-generated) data archives keep track of historical interactions and connections among actors and objects.
+In diverse fields — from sports, culture, and art to science, technology, and software development — dedicated online communities and data archives track historical interactions and connections among actors and objects.

-Tapping into these kinds of data sources for social analytics allows public and private decision makers, among other things, to work towards the following goals: (1) detecting emerging trends, (2) tracking prevalent opinions over time, (3) identifying influential actors, (4) understanding the diffusion of certain objects, (5) supporting or preventing certain social interactions, (6) finding matching collaboration partners, (7) discovering novel ideas, (8) gathering competitive intelligence, or (9) generating product recommendations.
+Tapping into these data sources allows public and private decision makers to work towards goals such as: (1) detecting emerging trends, (2) tracking prevalent opinions over time, (3) identifying influential actors, (4) understanding the diffusion of certain objects, (5) supporting or preventing certain social interactions, (6) finding matching collaboration partners, (7) discovering novel ideas, (8) gathering competitive intelligence, or (9) generating product recommendations.

 After completing this module, students will be able to: